labstercam/occultation-tools/occultation-manager/ReadMe.md

 1. **Download Events**: Sync with Occult Watcher Cloud to get your announced stations
 2. **Generate Sequences**: Create SharpCap sequences for automated recording
 3. **Record Event**: Run the sequence to capture the occultation
-4. **Analyze in Tangra**: Process video to generate light curve CSV
+4. **Analyze in Tangra**: Process video to generate light curve CSV and AOTA report
-5. **Generate Report**: One-click report generation with integrated AOTA and Tangra data
+5. **Generate Reports**: One-click generation of Excel reports (NA/TT) and/or Occult 4 XML with integrated AOTA and Tangra data

 ## Installation
 ## Installation